Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Values/Enrichment Fraction.md

 Found in the [PeakGroups](../Download/About%20the%20Data/Data%20Types/PeakGroups.md) data format.

-A weighted average of the fraction of labeled atoms (Carbons, Nitrogens, or Oxygens) across all peaks in a PeakGroup detected in a particular sample.
+A weighted average of the fraction of labeled atoms (e.g. Carbons, Nitrogens, Oxygens, etc.) across all peaks in a PeakGroup detected in a particular sample.
 E.g. The fraction of labeled carbons in lysine detected in a spleen sample.

 $$